webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 == Procedure ==

-In this exercise we will replace a functioning app2 VM with a bigger one.
+In this exercise we will replace a app2 VM a bigger one.

 Technically OpenStack allows us to "resize" a VM and after a few minutes get the new capacity.
 Depending of the OpenStack deployment, its even possible to make such resizes without interruption.